Daniel Heath Justice, President (he/him)

 Krista Collier-Jarvis, Early Career Representative (nekm/she/her)

 Dr. Krista Collier-Jarvis (Mi’kmaw) is an Assistant Professor in the Department of English at Mount Saint Vincent University.
-Her doctoral research put forth an Indigenous-informed approach to the climate-contagion entanglement.
-She teaches American literature, cli-fi, film, and Indigenous literature.
+Her doctoral research focused on an Indigenous-informed approach to the climate-contagion entanglement.
+She teaches American and Indigenous literatures and cultures, cli-fi, and film.
 Collier-Jarvis is a third-generation survivor of the Shubenacadie Residential School—a topic she takes up in her unpublished “A Micmac Memoir,” which was longlisted for the 2023 CBC Non-Fiction prize.
-She has a chapter forthcoming on historical contagion in Blood Quantum as well as contributions to the epilogue in Global Indigenous Horror.
-She is also working on chapters on Indigenous weird, Indigenous Gothic, and Indigenous horror for forthcoming collections.
-She also hosts “Centring Indigenous Voices,” which invites Indigenous authors to share their work and lived experiences.
+Her academic work has been published in Global Indigenous Horror, Humanities, Canadian Jewish Studies, Scaffold, The Palgrave Handbook of the Zombie, and American Gothic Studies.
+She is the co-lead of the Two-Eyed Seeing program, and she also hosts “Centring Indigenous Voices,” which invites Indigenous authors to share their work and lived experiences.

 Ryan Stearne, Treasurer